mysteriousellipsis/sigma-lang/README.md

 ## impremented
 input output
 variables
+while loops

 ## in progress
 require "" for string variables conditionals
-while loops
+break, continue, pass, etc
 for loops

 ## to be added
 multiple statemnets in one line github yaml to automatically build an executable with pyinstaller